 Before the Spanish conquest, the large-island ecologies, offering bountiful harvests and abundant fish, combined with the compact and stable island populations, permitted the development of an elaborate political and social structure.

 A class of hereditary chiefs ruled three other classes, the lowest of which was composed of slaves.
-Conflict between classes was apparently minimal.
+The conflict between classes was apparently minimal.
 In this matrilineal society, rulers were succeeded by their eldest sister’s eldest son.
 Religion offered a hierarchy of deities parallel to the social structure.